 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jacqueline SR Chin: An individual can potentially struggle with getting proper illumination and contrast of the animal against the background hence affecting tracking.
+Also, expertise may be needed in transferring animals to the novel tank without stressing them.
+It is advisable to do a trial run to test the response, and ensure proper tracking with the current setup.

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera